 Bamboos have a definite seasonal growth cycle and it is important to keep in step with this for optimum care.

 New canes (culms) emerge from the rhizome in spring.
 At this point they need water – and lots of it! – to pump up those canes and help them reach for the sky.
 Individual clumps can best be watered with a hose pipe; hedges by the simple installation of some ‘leaky hose’ laid along the hedge and connected at low pressure for a few hours (or overnight) to an outdoor tap.

 Drought at this time can lead to canes aborting.
-Once at full height the new canes open their branches and then their leaves: once this has happened the plant begins to grow its rhizome and this is the time to feed - heavy feeding can play a large part in how fast they grow the following year.
+Once at full height the new canes open their branches and then their leaves: once this has happened the plant begins to grow its rhizome and this is the time to feed.

 Especially during dry periods watering should be done often.
 Abundant watering from time to time is better than a little water every day.